 REVIEW:Gerry Gibbs “Songs From My Father” – JazzTrail

-By Filipe Freitas, JazzTrail The American drummer and bandleader Gerry Gibbs honors his 96-year-old father, the bebop vibraphonist Terry Gibbs, on Songs From My Father, a double-disc record of swinging … Read More
+By Filipe Freitas, JazzTrail The American drummer and bandleader Gerry Gibbs honors his 96-year-old father, the bebop vibraphonist Terry Gibbs, on Songs From My Father, a double-disc record of swinging jazz with no horns involved.
+The program consists of the latter’s catchier tunes plus one piece by the late pianist Chick Corea, whose appearance here … Read More

 REVIEW: Ralph Peterson “Raise Up Off Me” – JazzTrail

-By Filipe Freitas, JazzTrail The recently deceased drummer/composer Ralph Peterson will be always remembered as a shrewd, confident player who was utterly expressive in the stories he intended to tell. … Read More
+By Filipe Freitas, JazzTrail The recently deceased drummer/composer Ralph Peterson will be always remembered as a shrewd, confident player who was utterly expressive in the stories he intended to tell.
+Peterson died from cancer on March 1st, and Raise Up Off Me is an inspiring last album filled with optimism and empowering message.
+Most of … Read More

 REVIEW: Antonio Sanchez, Will Vinson & Gilad Hekselman “Trio Grande” Reviewed on JazzTrail